JakubBlaha/XtremeUpdater/README.md

 **Bugfixes**
   - Fixed bug causing sometimes to display empty dll list instead of an error.
-  - Fixed bug causing flickering of background of *Add Custom Game* button on hovering.
+  - Fixed bug causing flickering of background of some buttons.
   - Fixed potencial compatibility issues.

 ## v0.5.20